 6) Expected Finish

-Q. How can you define the Critical Path in primavera?
+Q3).
+How can you define the Critical Path in PRIMAVERA?

-Q. What is an open end activity in primavera?
+Q5).
+What is an open-end activity in primavera?

-The open end activity is the activity that does not have any successor.
-Normally open end activity is not accepted in schedule because the total float will be calculate from the end of the project and these entire activities late dates gather at the end of the project and can not be prepare a logical late start plan.
+Ans.
+The open end activity is an activity that does not have any successor.
+Normally open-end activity is not accepted in the schedule because the total float will be calculated from the end of the project and these entire activities' late dates gather at the end of the project and can not prepare a logical late start plan.

 I believe in retained logic.
 Invariably that will produce the longest critical path but if activities have been progressed out of sequence, there could be some resulting illogical dependencies remaining, in particular resulting from dependencies with durations.

 Progress override invariably produces a shorter critical path and again there could be some illogical lack of dependencies resulting from activities having been progressed out of sequence.